fmma/mlirtoy/README.md

 `get` (`put`) reads (writes) a number from (to) standard input (output).

 The type syntax `: n1 -- n2` is optional in definitions.
 It is needed when calling forwardly declared definitions or doing recursion.
-The syntax reads _"pops `n1` elements, and pushed `n2` elements"_.
+The syntax reads _"Calling this definition pops `n1` elements, and pushes `n2` elements"_.

 ## Articles - progress